Provost (religion): Lutheran and Reformed churches

 After the Protestant Reformation, usually following pre-Reformation traditional usage, and in connexion with certain churches, some Protestant pastors bore the title of provost.
 In these cases it was merely an honorific rank, without any special place in the church hierarchy.
 Such usage occurred, for example, in the Evangelical Church of the old-Prussian Union and its successor Evangelical Church in Berlin-Brandenburg.

 In certain Landeskirchen within the Evangelical Church in Germany, the title is still used for a pastor officiating as chairperson in a provostry (e.g. in the Lutheran Evangelical Lutheran State Church in Brunswick, Evangelical Lutheran State Church of Mecklenburg and in the united Evangelical Church in Hesse and Nassau, and the Evangelical Church of the Church Province of Saxony).
 In the above-mentioned Lutheran churches, a provostry is equal to a deanery, and, in the two united churches, it is a unit comprising several deaneries.

 Moreover, in the united Evangelical Church of Berlin-Brandenburg-Silesian Upper Lusatia, the provost is the theological leader of the consistory.

-Roman Catholic Church
+Catholic Church

-In the Roman Catholic Church, Provost is a title of a prelate, with a rank equivalent to that of a bishop.
+In the Catholic Church, Provost is a title of a prelate, with a rank equivalent to that of a bishop.
+The title is also commonly used by the superiors of communities of canons regular in houses below the rank of an abbey, the house itself titled either a provostry or canonry.